 Ariadne has been invited to a Hallowe'en Party for young people going to school, to then find a girl murdered there; she ends up enlisting Poirot to help her discover the murderer's identity.
 In her final recorded case with the Belgian sleuth (Elephants Can Remember), she aids Poirot in uncovering a mysterious murder-suicide of the parents of her goddaughter.

 The Pale Horse is the only novel in which Poirot doesn't appear with Ariadne.
 The story begins with the murder of a priest caused by a vital secret he held.
 The story centers on a young man's attempt to solve the murder; Mrs. Oliver helps him, whose cousin was known to Oliver in the novel Cards on the Table.
 Together the young man and the police uncover a plot connected with the secretive Pale Horse Inn.
 (In my opinion, The Pale Horse is one of the very best of Agatha Christie.
 This book, too, ranks highly among the later Christies.)

 On screen, two actresses have portrayed Mrs. Oliver.
 The American actress Jean Stapleton starred as Ariadne Oliver in a television adaptation of Dead Man's Folly in 1986, with Peter Ustinov as Poirot.
-More recently, in 2005's Cards on the Table with David Suchet as Poirot, Zoe Wanamaker appeared as Mrs. Oliver.
-What is exciting is that Wanamaker returned in two more appearances as Oliver in Mrs. McGinty's Dead and Third Girl, both in 2008.
+More recently, in 2006's Cards on the Table with David Suchet as Poirot, Zoe Wanamaker appeared as Mrs. Oliver.
+What is exciting is that Wanamaker returned in all of the adaptations of the Poirot novels that featured the character, making a total of six episodes (2006-2013).